catdad/video-tools/README.md

 npm link
 ```

-Now you can execute all the commands for this tool, from anywhere, by typing `vid`.
+In both cases, this will create a global CLI named `vid` that you can use to access all the functionality of this utility.

 This project uses `ffmpeg` and `ffprobe` to deliver its functionality.
 It will fetch a copy of the necessary binaries at install time.